gathering/tgno-backend/README.md

 ## Local development using pipx and poetry

-If you prefer to use `pipx` and `poetry` for local development, you can do so by following these steps:
+If you prefer to use `pipx` and `poetry` (with dotenv plugin) for local development, you can do so by following these steps:

 ### 1. Set up general development and python environment